richpl/PyBasic/README.md

 You can optionally give the **GOTO** keyword before your line numbers.
 This is for compatibility with other BASIC dialects. e.g. `40 IF I > J THEN GOTO 50 ELSE GOTO 70`

-It is also possible to call a subroutine or branch to a line number using the **ON GOTO|GOSUB** statement.
-The subroutine or line number branched to is determined by evaluating the expression and selecting the line number from the list of line numbers.
-If the expression evaluates to less than 1 or greater than the number of provided line numbers execution continues to the next statement without making a subroutine call or branch:
+The **ON GOTO|GOSUB** *expr* *line1,line2,...* statement will call a subroutine or branch to a line number in the list of line numbers corresponding to the ordinal value of the evaluated *expr*.
+The first line number corresponds with an *expr* value of 1.  *expr* must evaluate to an integer value.
+ If *expr* evaluates to less than 1 or greater than the number of provided line numbers execution continues on the next statement without making a subroutine call or branch:

 ```